Community sovereign AI compute

 This is the second one.
 In a previous post I sketched out a case for neo-friendly societies—small mutual aid groups that hedge against state decay by pooling resources and investing counter-cyclically.
 I wrote that because it seems unwise to bank on the state in Australia taking a proactive approach to the oncoming global risks.
 What can we do to prepare for the future, if we can’t rely on the government to do it for us?

-By which I mean: a machine that can run the same class of AI models that currently power the tools many of us are starting to depend on for work—coding assistants, research tools, document drafters, agentic workflows.
+By which I mean: a machine that can run something like the class of AI models that currently power the tools many of us are starting to depend on for work—coding assistants, research tools, document drafters, agentic workflows.
 The kind of thing that, right now, we rent by the token from a company in San Francisco, or increasingly, from a company in Hangzhou.

 I used AI heavily to scope out some plans (see Australian Sovereign compute technical addendum).
 It’s there if we want to get deep into the weeds.
-Here I am wondering about the big picture: why would a small collective want to own its own AI compute, what would it look like, and how does it fit into the broader friendly society model?
+Here I’m wondering about the big picture: why would a small collective want to own its own AI compute, what would it look like, and how does it fit into the broader friendly society model?
 And is it affordable right now?

 1 The problem with renting our cognition

 If we use Claude, or ChatGPT, or one of the rapidly improving Chinese models like Qwen or DeepSeek, we are renting inference from someone else’s data centre.
 This is fine, in the way that renting our apartment is fine: it works until it doesn’t, and when it stops working, the failure mode is abrupt.
+Except worse, because an apartment is a physical thing we build here.
+AI compute is piped in over fragile optical fibres, through zones of geopolitical strife, from providers subject to pressure from multiple governments.

-1.3 Regulatory risk
+1.3 Platform risk

 2 What “sovereign compute” looks like at a small scale